gini/gini-vision-lib-android-example/Readme.md

-Gini Vision Lib Android Example App
+Gini Vision Library Android Example App
 ====

 The GVL Android Example App showcases the features of the Gini Vision Library.